The best cheap gaming headsets in 2025 — our top picks

 Reasons to avoid

 At $99, the Sony Pulse 3D Wireless headset isn't the cheapest gaming headset around I’ve seen, but it costs a good deal less than the newer Sony Pulse Elite ($149).
-The original Pulse not only works with the PS5 but also with PCs, adding a degree of versatility into the headset (something I love as both a dedicated PlayStation and PC player).
+The original Pulse not only works with the PS5 but also with PCs, adding a degree of versatility to the headset (something I love as both a dedicated PlayStation and PC player).
 Add in compatibility with Sony's Tempest 3D Audio engine, and you've got a rather impressive gaming headset for under $100.

 Not only does the headset look rather good with a black and white color scheme matching that of the PS5, it also delivers some strong audio.
 You'll hear all the bangs, pop, creaks, screams, and more in all manner of games, with the 3D audio letting you pinpoint where enemies are by sound alone.